seiferla/FiBo/docs/FiBo_RUP_Main_Test_Plan.md

 > Provide an outline of the key elements that will motivate the testing effort in this iteration.
 Testing will be motivated by many things¾quality risks, technical risks, project risks, use cases, functional requirements, nonfunctional requirements, design elements, suspected failures or faults, change requests, and so forth.
 -->
 - Quality Assurance
   - Thorough testing improves our app reliability and the user experience by identifying and fixing bugs and issues
 - User Satisfaction
   - Testing ensures a smooth, error-free experience, leading to happier users who are more likely to recommend our app
 - Functional Validation
   - Testing confirms that our app's features and functionalities work correctly
 - Security and Reliability
   - Testing helps identify and address vulnerabilities and protects user data, allowing us to keep users' trust

-### 3. Target Test Items (Chris)
+### 3. Target Test Items

 The listing below identifies those test items software, hardware, and supporting product elements that have been identified as targets for testing.
 This list represents what items will be tested.

 <!--